bagashiz/go-pos/README.md

 # Go POS

-## **⚠️WIP⚠️**

 ## Description

 A simple RESTful Point of Sale (POS) web service written in Go programming language.
 This project is a part of my learning process in understanding [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) in Go.
-The project is still in progress and will be updated from time to time.

-It uses [Gin](https://gin-gonic.com/) as the HTTP framework and [PostgreSQL](https://www.postgresql.org/) as the database with [pgx](https://github.com/jackc/pgx/) as the driver and [Squirrel](https://github.com/Masterminds/squirrel) as the query builder.
+It uses [Gin](https://gin-gonic.com/) as the HTTP framework and [PostgreSQL](https://www.postgresql.org/) as the database with [pgx](https://github.com/jackc/pgx/) as the driver and [Squirrel](https://github.com/Masterminds/squirrel/) as the query builder.
+It also utilizes [Redis](https://redis.io/) as the caching layer with [go-redis](https://github.com/redis/go-redis/) as the client.

 ## Getting Started